Your Student Account

 After the fifth class day, students are automatically dropped for non-payment unless they have:

-You will be charged a $30 late fee if you have unpaid charges on your account and have not established a FACTS payment plan by the following dates:
+You will be charged a $30 late fee if you have unpaid charges on your account and have not established a FACTS payment plan by the 25th business day of the term:

 What if a third party wants to pay my bill?